RASGRP1 mutation in autoimmune lymphoproliferative syndrome-like disease

 Objective: We describe 2 siblings presenting with ALPS-like disease.
 This study aimed to identify the genetic cause responsible for this phenotype.

-Methods: Whole-exome sequencing and molecular and functional analyses were used to identify and characterize the genetic defect.
+Methods: Whole-exome Sequencing and molecular and functional analyses were used to identify and characterize the genetic defect.
 Clinical and immunological analysis was also performed and reported.

-Results: The 2 patients presented with chronic lymphadenopathy, hepatosplenomegaly, autoimmune hemolytic anemia, immune thrombocytopenia, and the presence of antinuclear autoantibody and other autoantibodies, but normal double-negative T cells.
+Results: The 2 patients presented with chronic lymphadenopathy, hepatosplenomegaly, autoimmune hemolytic anemia, immune thrombocytopenia, and the presence of antinuclear autoantibody and Other autoantibodies, but normal double-negative T cells.
 They also suffered from recurrent infections.
 Novel compound heterozygous mutations of RASGRP1 encoding Ras guanyl nucleotide releasing protein 1 were identified in the 2 siblings.
 The mutations impaired T-cell receptor signaling, leading to defective T-cell activation and proliferation, as well as impaired activation-induced cell death of T cells.

 Conclusions: This study shows for the first time that RASGRP1 mutation should be considered in patients with ALPS-like disease.
 We also propose to investigate the intracellular proteins involved in the T-cell receptor signaling pathway in similar patients but with unknown genetic cause.